|Binomial name:||Actaea Racemosa|

 Black Cohosh, botanically called Actea Racemosa, is a herbaceous perennial plant from the Ranunculaceae family.
 It is indigenous to North America.
-In 19th century, it was used as a medicine and a home remedy in America.
+In the 19th century, it was used as a medicine and a home remedy in America.
 It is a flowering plant that grows up to 22 inches per month and attains a height of 4 feet.
 It has white flowers and toothed leaves.
-The underground root and stem is mainly used for making medicines, tea, solid extracts used in pills or tinctures.
+The underground root and stem are mainly used for making medicines, tea, and solid extracts used in pills or tinctures.

 Black Cohosh, formerly, Cimicifuga Racemosa (from the buttercup family) has been a flowering species used since ancient times for its medicinal values.
 Cohosh is a Native American word that means knobby rough roots.
 More than two centuries ago, American natives discovered that the root of the Black Cohosh plant helped to relieve the irregularities of menopause.
 In 19thcentury, North American natives used this herb as a home remedy for problems like rheumatism and womens health issues.
 They introduced it to the Europeans, and in the mid 1950s, Black Cohosh became a popular treatment for womens health problems in Europe..